barisicgroup/unf/README.md

 - **Add PDB to UNF (Python)**
   - Attaches given PDB structure to a UNF file
+  - The structure is attached "as is" without any conversions
   - The structure can be positioned at desirated location in space